One-com/knockout.list/README.md

 [![Build Status](https://travis-ci.org/sunesimonsen/knockout.list.png?branch=master)](https://travis-ci.org/sunesimonsen/knockout.list)

-A list binding capable of scroll through many thousands of items by only loading data for the viewport.
+A list binding capable of scrolling through up to 500 thousand items, by only loading data for the viewport.

-Note this project is no where near finished, so please check back later.
+Note: This project is still in an early stage, so please use at own discretion.

 [Click here to see an example](http://sunesimonsen.github.com/knockout.list/examples/index.html)